 Forget the roses and the chocolates.
-If you make Valentine’s Day about love—not romance—you will enjoy it more, even if not you’re in a (good) romantic relationship.
+If you make Valentine’s Day about love—not romance—you will enjoy it more, even if you’re not in a (happy) romantic relationship.

 My worst Valentine’s Day was when I was 24 years old.
 I was in the midst of a tortuous break-up with my then boyfriend of 5 years.
 It was one of those slow splits, where we reconciled and broke up and redefined ourselves every other day—it was kind of like having a Brazilian wax where you rip your hair out one at a time.

 So there I was in the midst of this emotional masochism on the so-called most romantic day of the year, when, to my surprise, I get a dozen-rose delivery.
 Immediately I thought it was from my boyfriend—perhaps he finally realized he’d made a mistake in questioning our love.
 I was overflowing with joy.
 And then I opened the card.
 They were from his parents.
 My heart sank.
 From the soon-to-be-ex-boyfriend?
 Nada.
 His parents could remember me on this day about love, but the man I had been planning to spend my life with couldn’t even give me the time of day.

 For so many people, Valentine’s Day is a drag.
 It’s miserable if you’re single.
 It’s awkward if you’re in a new relationship and you’re not sure how to act.
 It stinks if you’re in a crappy relationship and you’re reminded of it every time a co-worker gets flowers or chocolates sent to them at the office and you don’t.
 And, of course, it’s the worst if you just got dumped.

 Thinking back on those flowers, they may have been the death knell for my relationship, but I deeply appreciated the thoughtful gesture his parents made in sending them to me.
 I was really close with my ex’s family, and the flowers signaled to me that no matter what happened with their son, they truly cared about me.
 It was sweet, really.